ENGR 111 Engineering Graphics (2)

 ENGR 322 Signals and Systems with Lab (4)

-Prerequisites: ENGR 222 and ENGR 112 each with a grade of “C” or better.
+Prerequisites: MATH 250, ENGR 112 and ENGR 222 each with a grade of “C” or better.
 An introduction to the framework associated with the analysis of linear systems.
 Continuous and discrete time signals, signal manipulations, signal representation by orthogonal functions, impulse response, convolution, Fourier and Laplace analysis, and frequency response of circuits and systems.
 Three hours of lab per week.